 As previously mentioned, The Adventure of the Six Napoleons is one of the most famous Sherlock Holmes stories, helped in no small part by its Granada TV adaptation.
 In the Granada TV Series, which saw Jeremy Brett play Holmes, the TV adaptation of The Adventure of the Six Napoleons keeps closely to the original storyline.
 The plot is also the basis for the 1944 film The Pearl of Death, with Basil Rathbone as Holmes, although it is only a basis.

 Spoiler Alert - Plot Summary of the Adventure of the Six Napoleons

-Lestrade of Scotland Yard is making one of his frequent visits to 221B Baker Street, and he tells Holmes and Watson of a strange tale, that hints of some mania to do with Napoleon Bonaparte; for someone is going around destroying the busts of the famous Frenchman, and even committing burglary to do so.
+Detective Inspector Lestrade of Scotland Yard is making one of his frequent visits to 221B Baker Street, where he tells Holmes and Watson of a strange tale that hints of some mania having to do with Napoleon Bonaparte; for someone is going around destroying the busts of the famous Frenchman, even committing burglary to do so.

 A broken bust of Napoleon was found in the garden of a house down the road.
 Holmes has to point out the street light to Lestrade to explain why the bust was broken there rather than somewhere else.

 Holmes and Watson then start to visit the sellers of the busts of Napoleon and end up at Gelder and Co, the firm that manufactured the busts.
 Holmes quickly finds out there was a set of 6 busts of Napoleon from the batch is seemingly target, and the man in the photo is also identified as Beppo, a man who had worked at the firm, but had been sent to prison after knifing a fellow Italian in the street outside the firm.

 Travelling on to Harding Brothers, the last seller of the Napoleon busts, Holmes then finds the names and addresses of the people who brought the last two unaccounted-for busts.